Krishna2win/GemstonePricePrediction/README.md

 ## Contact

-For any inquiries or questions, please contact [Shrikrishna Vyas](mailto:shrikrishnavyas111@example.com).
+For any inquiries or questions, please contact [Shrikrishna Vyas] (mailto: shrikrishnavyas111@example.com ).